How to test microphones and why you should

 Just hit record

 This is a mic test of how things sound when everything is just right.
 If you’re doing a sound test using vocals, set up the mic about a foot away from your singer and properly positioned for its polar pattern.
 Have your singer perform at different volumes, and try to choose a song with a pitch range of a couple octaves.
 If you’re running the microphone through a mixer, set the EQs to a neutral position, and turn any signal processing—including compressors and limiters—off.
 You don’t want to do anything that’ll color the sound unnecessarily.
 If possible, test the microphone on other sound sources, like musical instruments, tone generators, or even traffic noise if that’s something important to your final project.
-Oh, and don’t forget to invest in a trusty pair of mixing headphones, which are designed to have a flat response so that you can be assured you’re hearing the most accurate playback of what you’re recording.
+Oh, and don’t forget to invest in a trusty pair of studio monitors or mixing headphones, which are designed to have a flat response so that you can be assured you’re hearing the most accurate playback of what you’re recording.
 This will help you make those tiny, but much-needed mic adjustments.
 When it comes down to how to test microphones, a test take or two is a key component.